Biomethane for Europe

 GibGas is an independent consulting company and information portal for the alternative fuels BioCNG and BioLNG from biomethane and methane/natural gas, promoting climate and environmentally friendly mobility in private, public and business sectors.

-OG offers its own produced Bio-CNG at more than 200 OG refueling locations around Europe.
+OG offers Bio-CNG at more than 200 OG refueling locations around Europe.
 We are market leader in the Netherlands and Germany, plus we are also active in Sweden.
-In addition to our Bio-CNG network, we offer other sustainable energy carriers as well that are always 100% green.
+For some of the filling stations, OG produces biomethane in-house.
+In addition to our Bio-CNG network, we offer other sustainable energy carriers as well, that are always 100% green.

 What can you do?

-We invite everybody to join our movement and advocate for a bigger role of biomethane in decarbonizing Europe’s road transport sector and achieving the European climate targets.
-Do you want to get involved?
-Join us.
+We invite everybody to join our Biomethane for Europe movement and advocate for a bigger role of biomethane in decarbonizing Europe’s road transport sector and achieving the European climate targets.
+We are happy to answer questions from European policymakers, national policymakers or anyone else, as well as to provide more information about our movement and the different ways to support us.

 or send your email to: email@example.com